coderthoughts/docxtools/README.md

 It's also possible to use capture groups in the regular expressions and replacements.
-For example let's say you want to replace all links of either `http:` or `https:` from `www.example.com` to `http(s)://www.foo.bar/` but not any other URLs and you want to keep the protocol intact, then you can capture the protocol and use reference it in the replacement using the usual Regular Expression capturing groups (brackets) and references to these with the `$<group#>` syntax:
+For example let's say you want to replace all links of either `http:` or `https:` from `www.example.com` to `http(s)://www.foo.bar/` but not any other URLs and you want to keep the protocol intact.
+For this can capture the protocol and reference it in the replacement using the usual Regular Expression capturing groups (brackets) and references to these with the `$<group#>` syntax:

 ```